We take a closer look at how closed-loop marketing works and show you how to successfully connect data from your marketing tools and CRM platform.

 Closed-loop marketing allows you to focus on the channels and campaigns that matter most to your business.
 When you know what lead sources drive the most revenue, you can stop wasting efforts on those that don’t perform as well.

-Using tools like Ruler Analytics, closed-loop marketing is something that modern-day companies can take full advantage of to help solve the disconnect between sales and marketing, improve customer acquisition and prove marketing’s impact on revenue growth.
+Using tools like Ruler, closed-loop marketing is something that modern-day companies can take full advantage of to help solve the disconnect between sales and marketing, improve customer acquisition and prove marketing’s impact on revenue growth.